 WHAT IS THE DIFFERENCE BETWEEN THE GED® AND THE GED READY®?

-The GED Ready® is a screening test ($5 per module or $6 when paid online with a debit card) that predicts well your readiness to pass the GED® ($40 per module).
-The GED Ready® is shorter.
+The GED Ready® is a screening test ($6 when paid online with a debit card) that predict your readiness to pass the GED.
+The official GED ($40 per module) is longer.

 At the Centro Hispano Marista, we use the GED Ready® as our final grade or measure.
 You can take the GED Ready® at our computer lab through us (recommended for first classes to help you with questions and preparation), or at any computer.
 If you pass it, we recommend you schedule your GED® as soon as possible through the GED® portal.
 You can only take the official GED® at their selected locations.
-Make sure you update the Admission office if you pass any of these tests on your own by sending a picture where you name is visible at firstname.lastname@example.org or at (770) 742-9090.
+Make sure you inform us if you pass any of these tests on your own by sending a picture where you name is visible at firstname.lastname@example.org or text at (770) 742-9090.

 Our teachers can tell you when you should take the GED Ready® or the GED®.

 All your teachers are wonderful volunteers.
 They do not get a monetary compensation, which allow us to offer you a low tuition.
 Despite their busy lives, they take the time and effort to help you succeed at your GED® and to give you some mentoring advice for life.
 Our volunteers are highly educated professionals.
 All our faculty members have undergraduates and most have masters and doctoral degrees.

 Our teachers deserve all your respect and courtesy.

 You can read more about them in our “Meet our Teachers” page.

 IF I THINK I AM READY, CAN I TAKE THE GED® OR GED READY® ON MY OWN?